mdabrowski1990/uds/docs/source/pages/user_guide/message.rst

     uds.message.NRC.is_member(0xF0)  # False
     uds.message.NRC.validate_member(0xF0)  # raises ValueError

-    # example how to add a new NRC value
+    # define a new NRC value
     new_member = uds.message.NRC.add_member("NewNRCMemberName", 0xF0)

     # check if the value was added as a new member